 For some, seeing one’s own sleep data is motivation enough to make changes.
 For example, if you are keeping track of your Sleep Rhythm, you may already be taking steps towards improved sleep regularity.

 But for many of us, we admittedly could use a nudge from time to time.
-Something as seemingly simple as a reminder to get to bed on time could make a difference.
+Something as seemingly simple as a reminder to get to bed at a particular time could make a difference.
 Wouldn’t it be great if we had a little guardian under our control to remind us at just the right time to take the right action for better sleep?

 Even More to Help You

-We’re happy to announce that SleepWatch is now one step further to being your custom sleep guardian.
-In recent weeks, we’ve launched new free features to give you greater control.
+Think of SleepWatch as your programmable sleep guardian.
+SleepWatch has free features to give you greater control.
 SleepWatch now enables you to receive personalized coaching and insights directly on your wrist throughout your day—without having to open the companion iOS app— to make it easier for you to make good choices about your sleep.
-Many of the insights that you are already familiar with from the “Discover” feed can now also be delivered directly to your wrist, if you have notifications enabled.
+Many of the insights that you are already familiar with from the “Update” feed can now also be delivered directly to your wrist, if you have notifications enabled.
 We’ve also given you greater control over when SleepWatch can send you any insights and coaching about your sleep in your Account settings in case you find that receiving nudges at one particular time in the day is more useful than another.
 In the Account tab you will find a way to enable and disable certain notification windows.
 We recommend that all of them be on to get your insights and nudges at the right time, but we give you ultimate control.

 Our Midday Routine is Important to Our Sleep

 Do you find yourself reaching for that cup of coffee in the afternoon?
 How we feel in the morning may not be enough to build the whole picture of how you are sleeping.
 How fatigued we feel later in the day may be a good indicator of whether you are getting adequate sleep.
 This could help you broaden the picture of how you are sleeping.
-We’ve recently introduced a new question for later in the day, "How fatigued do you feel?"
+SleepWatch will sometimes ask a question later in the day, "How fatigued do you feel?"
 We'll help you use this answer to give you more insights and a richer picture of how you might be sleeping.

 Getting to Sleep On Time Can Be Half the Battle To A Better Night’s Rest

-Additionally, coming soon to all active Premium subscribers are Smart Bedtime Reminders.
-SleepWatch will soon be launching this Premium feature to more reliably nudge yourself; improving your chances of feeling rested the next day.
-For example, based on your recent sleep times, we'll automatically notify you when you might want to consider winding down for the night to help promote or maintain a good Sleep Rhythm.
-This can help you guard against inadvertent binge streaming and remind you when to go to bed to improve your odds of waking up feeling more refreshed.
+Additionally, for Premium Members, we have Smart Bedtime Reminders.
+SleepWatch launched this Premium feature to more reliably nudge yourself; improving your chances of feeling rested the next day.
+For example, based on your own recent sleep times, we automatically notify you when you might want to consider winding down for the night to help promote or maintain a good Sleep Rhythm and improve your odds of waking up feeling more refreshed.
 Your wind-down routine may involve reading, meditation, dimming the lights, or a warm pre-sleep shower.
-In any case, knowing when to begin thinking about sleep can set you up to be more in control.
+In any scenario, knowing when to begin thinking about sleep can set you up to be more in control.